-The STEPS (Seminars Towards Enterprise for Ph.D Students) course activated by the University of Padova (to be confirmed) in collaboration with Camera di Commercio I.A.A. of Padova, Gruppo Giovani Imprenditori di Confindustria Padova and Fòrema Scarl is one of the University interdisciplinary courses dedicated to doctoral students.
-The frequency to this course is useful in terms of credits to be considered in the student credit account.
+The PhD Week, activated yearly by the University of Padova (to be confirmed) is one of the University interdisciplinary activities dedicated to doctoral students.
+The frequency this activity is useful in terms of credits to be considered in the student credit account.